“It’s not really the middle of nowhere.” That’s what I find myself saying whenever someone declares, “I’d never go on a transatlantic cruise.”

 I have to admit, while not exactly in the middle of nowhere, there isn’t a whole lot of activity going on, except maybe for an occasional whale or dolphin sighting.
 You can feel like you are out there all alone.
 Kind of a personal litmus test for latent agoraphobia.

 Remember that old expression, “the shoemaker’s children go barefoot”?
-As I prepare for my 21st transatlantic crossing (my 14th aboard Queen Mary 2), I still need to remind myself of the crossing experience.
+Whenever I prepare for a transatlantic crossing, I still remind myself of the crossing experience.

 With a minimum of seven or more consecutive sea days, even the most entertaining of the mega ships will have a lull in the activities that most interest you.
 All of the ships have some sort of library.